deven96/ahnlich/examples/python/book-search/README.md

 ## Book search example for Python SDK

-An example on how to use the python sdk that shows the process fo splitting and inserting an epub ebook into the db and querying it via a search phrase either directly or contextually
+An example on how to use the python sdk that shows the process of splitting and inserting an epub ebook into the db and querying it via a search phrase either directly or contextually

 To install dependencies (ensure you have poetry installed)